vapor/blog/Content/posts/post-quantum-jwtkit.md

 Other post-quantum signature schemes include SLH-DSA ([FIPS 205](https://csrc.nist.gov/pubs/fips/205/final)), which is based on the hardness of cryptographic hash functions, and FN-DSA, which is still in the process of being standardized as FIPS 206.

 ## ML-DSA JWTs

-Thanks to Swift Crypto, ML-DSA is now easily accessible in Swift and therefore we seized the moment and implemented ML-DSA based JWT signing.
+Thanks to Swift Crypto, ML-DSA is now easily accessible in Swift; we therefore seized the moment and implemented ML-DSA based JWT signing.
 With version 5.3.0, JWTKit can be imported via
 ```swift
 @_spi(PostQuantum) import JWTKit
 ```
-> For the time being, we had to gate the new algorithm behind an `@_spi` flag because while the signing algorithm is formalised, its use in JWTs is still in [draft state](https://datatracker.ietf.org/doc/draft-ietf-cose-dilithium/).
+> **Note:** For the time being, we had to gate the new algorithm behind an `@_spi` flag, because while the signing algorithm is formalised, its use in JWTs is still in [draft state](https://datatracker.ietf.org/doc/draft-ietf-cose-dilithium/).

-This import unlocks two new signing keys: `MLDSA65PrivateKey`, `MLDSA87PrivateKey` and their public counterparts.
+This import unlocks two new signing keys: `MLDSA65PrivateKey` and `MLDSA87PrivateKey`, along with their public counterparts.
 These can be created via `seedRepresentation`s and added to the usual key collection via
 ```swift
 let seedRepresentation = Data(fromHexEncodedString: mldsa87PrivateKeySeedRepresentation)
 let key = try MLDSA87PrivateKey(seedRepresentation: seedRepresentation)